CUBigDataClass/Team-Moonshot/redux_refactor/README.md

 As of yet, this only uses a mocked out schema in mongoDB via mongoose.
 Check `server/db/mongo/models/categories.js` for the model.

 ### TODO:
 Ask Simon.
-720-771-1393 or slack.
-(I don't check my voicemail).
-Time is of the essence, friends. :)
+My number is on slack.
+(I don't use my voicemail, so if I don't respond please text).
+Time is of the essence friends. :)

 ### How to use?